wp-plugins/rsvp/readme.txt

 == Changelog ==

+= 1.6.0 =
+* Added in internationalization for the front-end piece of the RSVP plugin

 = 1.5.0 =
 * Made it so the plugin would only replace the plugin short code and not all of the page's content
 * Changed it so when the site is running over SSL the included javascript files would also be loaded over SSL